i. Property Ownership Options

 As always with any investment, you need to do your research and get good advice.
 Be careful, in particular, of management charges and charges for withdrawals.
 Additional deposits also frequently incur a charge.

 The return on these schemes has also substantially reduced in recent years, as interest rates have fallen.
+However, they remain a good vehicle to optimise your inheritance tax liability.

 Back: Make a Gift to Others